microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 or operations outside of the required Tier 1 feature set.

 This information is required by the runtime to verify compatibility with a given device.
-Depending on whether the target is a shader or a library,  this information is encoded in either the Pipeline State Validation (PSV0) or the Dxil Library Runtime Data (RDAT) DXIL container part.
-The following sections describe the proposed encoding of this information for each of these container parts.
+It is stored in a separate DXIL container part from the DXIL IR.
+For library targets, it's in the DXIL Library Runtime Data (RDAT) part, otherwise, it's stored in the Pipeline State Validation (PSV0) part.
+The following sections describe the encoding of this information for each of these container parts.

 For each of these parts, usage information is gathered in a similar way, so this common gathering process is described first.